 My dad absolutely hated this fragrance.
 He was stuck in a house with three women who loved to wear it, so he used to refer to it as “rat poison.”
 Every time I wear it today, I laugh when I think about him.
 That’s the thing about signature scents, or scents in general.
 They take you back to another place and time.
 They help you relive good memories.
 Luckily for me, the manfriend does not share my father’s feelings about Poision, and he makes sure I have a bottle in my stocking every Christmas.
 He’s a good manfriend.
 And a good Santa.

 Giorgio makes me think of Suzie Blackburn.
 She was a majorette with me at Emma Sansom High School in Gadsden, Alabama.
 Giorgio was her signature scent.
 Suzie was a force to be reckoned with.
 Once during band practice, majorettes from our rival high school showed up to pick a fight.
 Suzie and my other friend Tiffany, two of the most beautiful girls in school, started to climb the fence to go after these girls, who immediately ran away in fear.
 Suzie didn’t play.
 Now, whenever I feel the need to unleash my inner Suzie Blackburn, I wear Giorgio.

 I do have other, more modern favorite scents in my perfume collection.
 Some of favorites these days include Gucci Rush, Estee Lauder’s Pleasures and Rapture by Victoria’s Secret.
 But these four classics from the Big 80’s take me back to a much simpler time in my life.
 A time when Mom and Dad paid for everything (including said fragrances!)

-My dad passed away in 1998 and my mom is now in a nursing home.
+My dad passed away in 1998 and my mom left us in 2016.
 To say that I’m nostalgic for those eighties days is an understatement.
 That’s why I’m so thankful for the power of scent.
 It allows me to carry those wonderful memories with me on a daily basis.